Are you on the hunt for the best pickups for Squier Strat?

 Fender Original ’57/’62

-This set of single-coils is not cheap but it’s not super expensive either.
+This set of single-coils is not cheap, but it’s not super expensive either.

 The idea was to capture the same old tone from the early 1960s and the late 1950s.

 Fender Deluxe Drive

 However, it still delivers that true classic twang and jangle that the brand is famous for.

 This sets them apart from most standard single-coil pickups on the market today.

-Although they come with regular Alnico 5 magnets, there’s one thing that makes them special.
+Although they come with regular Alnico 5 magnets, one thing makes them special.

 Wilkinson Vintage Voice Alnico V ST

-In case you’re looking for something cheaper, Wilkinson has some stuff that you should check out.
+If you’re looking for something cheaper, Wilkinson has some stuff you should check out.

 You can also get this set along with a pre-wired pickguard.

 Fender Custom Shop Strat Texas Special

-But if you want to go all the way, take Fender Custom Shop Texas Special set.
+If you want to go all the way, try out the Fender Custom Shop Texas Special set.

 And sure, it might seem weird to have a super-expensive pickup set in a cheap Squier Strat.

 Plug them into an old Fender amp, and you’ll immediately get that classic overdriven tone.

 Seymour Duncan California ’50s

 Some would argue that they’re better than Fender and Gibson at making Fender and Gibson pickups.

 Nonetheless, they’re one of the best Strat pickup options on the market.

 There’s also a formvar magnet wire which rounds out the whole vintage-inspired collection of ingredients.

-You can even play some modern prog rock in the style of Polyphia and they’ll sound great.
+You can even play some modern prog rock in the style of Polyphia, and they’ll sound great.